-Helpful Information for Borrowers Impacted by Hurricanes Harvey or Irma
+Helpful Information for Borrowers Impacted by Natural Disasters

-We’re here for our borrowers impacted by Hurricane Harvey and Hurricane Irma and their aftermath.
+We’re here for our borrowers impacted by the California wildfires, Hurricane Harvey or Hurricane Irma, and their aftermath.
 If your home has been damaged by these natural disasters, please read on for important information.

 What you need to know

-- All borrowers who live in a FEMA Declared Disaster Area are identified in our system.
+- All borrowers who live in a FEMA Presidentially Declared Disaster Area are identified in our system.

-- For temporary hardship situations, we have loan modification and repayment plans available for borrowers in FEMA Declared Disaster Areas.
+- For temporary hardship situations, we have programs available for borrowers in FEMA Presidentially Declared Disaster Areas.

 - Foreclosure activities may be suspended for 90 days, depending on your loan.